 If we discover we have received any Personal Information from a child under the age of 13 in violation of this Policy, we will take reasonable steps to delete that information as quickly as possible.
 If you believe we have any information from or about anyone under the age of 13, please contact us at email@example.com.

 7. Educational Use and Student Data

+It is not necessary to enable Screencast-O-Matic to collect or receive personal information about students.
 The most privacy-protective manner Schools may use our Services is to not permit or require students to provide any Personal Information to the Services.
-Instead, we recommend using our free recording or one of our Team Plans without providing any Personal Information relating to students, and the School can host content on the School’s own platform so that students can view content on School-provided systems and avoid providing any Student Data to Screencast-O-Matic.
-Our Service complies with the requirements of FERPA, COPPA and other applicable student privacy laws by requiring (indeed, by prohibiting) students and Schools from providing personal information related to students to the Services.
+Instead, Schools may use our free tools or one of our Team Plans without providing any Personal Information relating to students, and the School can host content on the School’s own platform so that students can view content on School-provided systems and avoid providing any Student Data to Screencast-O-Matic.
+However, not all features of the Service will be available to School users unless the School creates an account for each student.

 8. Information Protection

 Security.
 Screencast-O-Matic maintains reasonable security measures to help protect your information from loss, destruction, misuse, unauthorized access or disclosure.
 For example, in accordance with applicable law, Personal Information is encrypted in transit and at rest.
 These security measures can include, but are not limited to, password protection, need-based access, firewall and encryption, employee training, and other such mechanisms.
 Our security team periodically reviews our information storage and security practices and updates our policies and practices as needed to address changing technologies and known threats.
 These measures and technologies are designed to keep your data safe, secure, and only available to you and to those you provide authorized access.
 However, no data transmission over the Internet or information storage technology can be guaranteed to be 100% secure.
 In the unlikely event of an unauthorized disclosure of an individual’s Personal Information, we will notify individuals in accordance with applicable law.